 There is a comprehensive teaching methodology and mechanisms.
-Global College exploits ample experience to deliver a thoughtful teaching and learning design and delivery of the Diploma.
+Ctl Eurocollege exploits ample experience to deliver a thoughtful teaching and learning design and delivery of the Diploma.
 The program is built with student needs in mind and this shows clearly.
-Overall, the educational process comes across as well-structured, effective and well-implemented.
-Former accreditations as well as experience and expertise in similar programs at the Bachelor's level have helped towards that end.

 There are well-documented academic procedures involving the Head of the Business Department, the teaching staff and the students.
 The management of the program of study does not encounter any problems.
+Overall, the educational process is well-structured, effective and well-implemented.
 The College successfully applies the ECTS.